-And this hold true for your “what to do when you hate your job” whining too.
-There are basically only two things you can do: either you change your job, or at least the things you don’t like about it; or you change your attitude about it …
+And this holds true for your job as well.
+There are basically only two things you can do: either you change your job, or at least the things you don’t like about it; or you change your attitude about it.

-Being unhappy with your job, or hating your job may be an extrinsic factor, but it may arise from an intrinsic one.
-Are you unhappy in general and hate your life?
+Being unhappy with your job may be an extrinsic factor, but it may arise from an intrinsic one.
+Are you unhappy with your life in general?
 Or is it just the job you hate?
 If it’s your life you are unhappy about, then decide to make small little changes every day and get all the help you need to make yourself happy, now.

-Make a pros and cons list of your current job – this will help you sort out a problem (if it can be sorted) and also, make sure what you don’t want in your next job if you are going application happy.
+Make a pros and cons list of your current job related to work environments, co-workers, management, etc. This will help you sort out a problem (if it can be sorted).
+It will also help you identify what you don’t want in your next job if you decide to begin a job search.

 Sometimes bosses are the reason you hate your job.
-While sometimes they are just nasty pieces of work, mostly bosses are as human as you and I. Talk to your boss, and discuss what is making you unhappy.
-See if a solution, or at least a part solution, can be reached – and then try and compromise a bit from your end too.
-And if the boss is the problem, see if your company can move you to a parallel position, under someone nicer?
+While sometimes they are just nasty, most bosses do care about their employees and want them to be happy in their position.
+Talk to your boss, and discuss what is making you unhappy.
+See if a solution, or at least a part solution, can be reached, and then try and compromise a bit from your end, too.

 If you have to leave your job, make sure you have landed another one, preferably one that is your dream job, or has all the attributes your current job lacks.

-So you hate your job and no compromise or new job is in sight, and you are not quitting either.
-That doesn’t mean that you will not work well or be unprofessional – hate your job as much as you want, but you still have to do it to the best of your abilities.
-Basically train your mind to be strong!
+You hate your job and no compromise or new job is in sight, but you aren’t quitting either.
+That doesn’t mean that you should let yourself be unprofessional.
+Hate your job as much as you want, but you still have to do it to the best of your abilities.

 You cannot hate everything about your job now, can you?
-So if you are stuck in a what to do when you hate your job situation, try and concentrate on what you do like about your job instead and mentally block the negatives out.
-Think about the future, you may hate your current job, but if it’s just a stepping stone that allows you to reach your career goals a few years down the line, sticking to it makes more sense, no?
+If you’re wondering what to do when you hate your job, concentrate on what you do like about your job and mentally block the negatives out.

-Frankly, no one wants a gripe at the office.
-If all you do is moan, groan, complain and whine – no colleague of yours is going to like you and those friends you made at work will soon disappear into thin air.
-Being a person who always dissed this and that all the time will further alienate you at a job you already dislike and make it unbearable.
-So put on that game face and work, till you have another option .
+No one wants a gripe at the office.
+If all you do is moan, groan, complain and whine, no colleague of yours is going to like you, and those friends you made at work will soon disappear into thin air.
+Being a person who always complains will further alienate you at a job you already dislike.